liuyannan/liuyannan_blog/_posts/2016-4-14-theano-on-windows.markdown

 *NOTE: At the point I posted this blog, I haven finished testing the CUDA function.
 So CUDA maybe not fully workable.*

-Second, when I test the Theano with an example NN.
-It reported the following error,
+Second, when I test the Theano with an example NN, it reported the following error,

 ```
 C:\Python27\libs/libpython27.a(dmmes00245.o):(.idata$7+0x0): undefined reference to `_head_C__build27_cpython_PCBuild_li